HaxxonHax/the-inn/README.md

 - Main Discard (per character)
 - Drink Discard (per character)

 The Hands for each player will utilize the "Hand" type of card stacks.
-For simplicity, this implementation does not utilize any flipping of the cards.
-The flipping of the cards only affects the image and not the cards When creating the decks, ensure all the faces are up.

 # Decks and Ownership

-The default ownership should be set to "none", with the exception of the Inn Drink Deck, which should be "limited" for all players.
 Ownership per character is outlined as such:

-  - Inn Drink Deck - Limited
+  - Inn Drink Deck - Observer
-  - Main Deck (per character) - Limited
+  - Main Deck (per character) - Observer
-  - Drink Deck (per character) - Limited
+  - Drink Deck (per character) - Observer
   - Main Discard (per character) - Owner
   - Drink Discard (per character) - Owner

+Allowing the ownership of "Observer" gives each player the ability to shuffle the decks.
+This will require the Deck piles (not Discards or Hand) to be face-down and any "draw" or "play" routines to flip the card face-up.

 # Setup